To help you feel at ease when you visit, here are some answers to questions you may have…

 We don’t want to make you feel uncomfortable in any way.
 At the beginning of the service we like to ask our first-time guests where they’re from but you don’t have to tell us if you don’t want.

 What’s the music like?

 We tend toward singing modern praise songs with some old hymns thrown in, though they’re typically updated from the old days.
-Because we meet outside and have to set up the church every Sunday we use a lot of recorded background tracks.
-However we have guitars and ukuleles on occasion.
+Our praise teams use a mix of guitar, ukulele, bass, and percussion.